mapbender/mapbender-documentation/en/elements/basic/legend.rst

 .. image:: ../../../figures/legend_example_sidepane_dialog.png
      :scale: 70

 Our configured element has the title "Legend".
-The legend opens automatically (set checkbox *Auto-open*).
+The legend opens automatically (set checkbox *Open automatically*).
 Moreover, the layer title and the title of all grouped layers will appear if the checkboxes *Show layer title* and *Show grouped layer title* are set.

 Given this configuration, the result looks like this: